 So, having a report card and progress report to celebrate by rewarding my kids when they do well is a win/win for the whole family.

 Reports showing a child’s efforts are something to be cherished.
-When my daughter understands that her progress is important, it builds her confidence, and she wants to work harder.
+When students understand that their progress is important, it builds their confidence and can help push them to work harder.

 When you can track what your child might be good at, you can sculpt future lessons towards their interests.
 Students can also figure out their future interests by some of the subjects they enjoy.